AdonayTeshome/cc-node/README.md

 The current version of the protocol requires that each incoming request includes headers with the account id and a key.
 Those credentials are then passed to the accountstore for authentication.
 The accountStore returns a simple authenticated user object or the client is assumed to be anonymous.

 ### Workflow
 Transactions move between states in a workflow path.
 Each possible transition has access control which depends on the user's relationship to the transaction, e.g. payer, payee, author or admin.
 Every time the transaction changes state it is written to the ledger and the ledger hashchain updated.

+For now, the workflows.json file should be edited by hand.

 ### Object model
 The main objects are the transaction and the account.
 These have subclasses to cover the cases of transversal transactions (which span many nodes) and remote accounts (which trade and identify themselves using a local account.)